 | ||1.
 The requirement of notice

-The notice to be given by the aggrieved party becomes effective when the non-performing party receives it (see Article 1.10).
+The notice of avoidance becomes effective when it reaches the other party (see Article 1.10(2)).